 Many commercial weed killers contain chemicals that not only kill the weeds, but the grass as well.
 Another problem is they can taint waterways, and are toxic to humans and animals if not stored properly.
-One thing to keep in mind is that there is no homemade weed killer that will not kill the grass if sprayed or poured directly on it.
+One thing to keep in mind is that there is no homemade weed killer that will also not kill the grass if sprayed or poured directly on it.
 Avoid this by only spraying or pouring homemade weed killers on weeds only.

 Corn Gluten Meal